wp-cool-tools/purify-wp-menues/README.txt

 == Screenshots ==

-1. The first screen shot shows a sample of the results of the HTML output of wp_nav_menu() before and after activating the plugin.
+1. The first screenshot shows a sample of the results of the HTML output of wp_nav_menu() before and after activating the plugin.
-2. The second screen shot shows a part of the plugin's options page in german language.
+2. The second screenshot shows a part of the plugin's options page in german language.
-3. The third screen shot shows where you can find the link to the plugin's option page in the german version of WordPress.
+3. The third screenshot shows where you can find the link to the plugin's option page in the german version of WordPress.

 == Changelog ==
 = 3.3.3 =
 * code improvements
 * Tested successfully with WordPress 5.8
+* Tested successfully with WordPress 5.9

 = 3.3.2 =
 * new branding